ecbanks/torero/README.md

 Torero handles all of that to make your automation artifact more portable.
 In the case of our Python script example, Torero will read a standard Python requirements.txt file and use that to build an environment that can run the script.

+This repo allows me to do a barebones "hello world" style of test done with torero.

 More about torero at https://torero.dev/